st4ngkudut/openwrt-stb/make-openwrt/documents/README.md

 ## 4. Personalized OpenWrt firmware customization file description

 After the previous 3 steps of preparation, let's start personalized firmware customization now.
-Have some files in the [router-config/lede-master](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/router-config/lede-master) directory.
-Except for the description files, the other three are files for customizing OpenWrt firmware.
+Have some files in the [router-config/lede-master](../../router-config/lede-master/) directory.
+The 3 files for customizing OpenWrt firmware.
 In this chapter, we only make the simplest instructions, so that you can experience the happiness of personalized customization with your hands.
 I put more complex customization operations in `Section 10`, which requires you to have a little foundation.

 ### 4.1 .config file description